World Series of Poker: Player of the Year

 Since 2004, a Player of the Year (POY) award has been given to the player with the most points accumulated throughout the WSOP.
-As of 2019, fifteen different players have won the sixteen awards, with Daniel Negreanu as the only player to win the award more than once.
+As of 2025, nineteen different players have won the twenty-four awards, with Daniel Negreanu and Shaun Deeb as the only players to win the award more than once.

 Only "open" events in which all players can participate count in the standings; this eliminates the Seniors, Ladies, and Casino Employee events.
 Beginning with the 2006 World Series of Poker, the Main Event and the $50,000 H.O.R.S.E. competition had no effect on the outcome of the winner of the Player of the Year award.
 In the 2008 World Series of Poker, the $50,000 H.O.R.S.E. event counted toward the Player of the Year award, but the Main Event did not.
 Since 2009, all open events, including the Main Event, count towards Player of the Year.
 The Player of the Year standings were based upon performance solely at the WSOP in Las Vegas up until 2010, but beginning in 2011 have also taken the World Series of Poker Europe into account, and starting in 2013 also include events in the World Series of Poker Asia Pacific.
 The 2011 WSOP Player of the Year organized by Bluff Magazine used a different scoring system which took into account field sizes and buy-in amounts when calculating points earned.
 This scoring system has been used ever since.

 Since 2016, the WSOP payout a bigger percentage of the field (15% instead of 10% until then).